 Some blood-thinning medications include direct-acting oral anticoagulants — such as apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Lixiana), and dabigatran (Pradaxa) — and, less commonly, warfarin.

 Anyone taking warfarin or another anti-clotting agent should make sure that any medical professionals who are treating them are aware of this medication.
 This is especially important during the treatment of other conditions and before surgeries.

 Normalizing heart rhythm

-will oftenperform a transesophageal echocardiogram.
+- Electrical cardioversion: A surgeon will deliver a synchronized electric shock to the heart.
+This can reset the irregular rhythm to a regular beat.
+Before carrying out cardioversion, they may perform a transesophageal echocardiogram.
 This involves inserting a scope down the throat to produce an image of the heart.
 A surgeon will carry out this procedure to ensure that no clots are present in the heart.
-If they find a clot, a doctor will prescribe anticoagulant medication for several weeks to dissolve it.
+If a clot is present, a doctor will prescribe anticoagulant medication for several weeks to dissolve it.
 Cardioversion will be possible after the clot has dissolved.

 - Catheter ablation: This destroys the tissue that is causing the irregular rhythm.
 The surgeon may need to repeat this procedure if A-fib returns.